jcsokol/ClinQuery/README_TECHNICAL.md

 ## 5. Installation & Running

-### Installation (linux, gpu support)
+### Installation
 ```
-# create environment
+# GPU-enabled (Linux + NVIDIA GPU only)
-conda env create -f requirements.yml
+conda env create -f requirements.gpu.yml
-conda activate clinquery_environment
+conda activate clinquery_gpu

 # (optional) register notebook kernel
-python -m ipykernel install --user --name=clinquery_environment
+python -m ipykernel install --user --name=clinquery_gpu

 # set API key
 export OPENAI_API_KEY=...
 ```
-*Note: if you only intend to use the query pipeline you can comment out several packages in `requirements.yml` (they are labeled).*
+*Note: if you only intend to use the query pipeline you can use the more lightweight requirements.cpu.yml on any platform.*
 ### Running the Ingestion Pipeline
 ```
 python -m pipeline_ingest.ingest \